Sowing and planting

 Check chrysanthemums regularly for signs of white rust.

 Look out for crown rot and brown rots (sclerotinia) on died down perennials, especially if you are on a clay or poorly-drained soil.

 Be aware that many diseases will overwinter in the soil, or on plant debris.
 Antirrhinum rust and Delphinium black blotch, as well as sclerotinia, will lay dormant and re-infect plants when they come up the following year.
 It may be necessary to replant new specimens in another place if the problem is severe.

-Michaelmas daisy mites on Aster novi-belgii cultivars can be a problem.
-Other asters, such as Aster novae-angliae cultivars and Aster ericoides cultivars, have more resistance.
+Michaelmas daisy mites on Sypmphyotrichum (syn.
+Aster) novi-belgii cultivars can be a problem.
+Other asters, such as Sypmphyotrichum novae-angliae cultivars and Sypmphyotrichum ericoides cultivars, have more resistance.

 Grey mould or botrytis can be problematic in wet weather.

 Digging the soil, especially bare patches or newly cultivated land, will expose pest larvae and eggs to birds and frosts, as well as clearing weeds and improving soil structure.
 Don’t leave soil uncovered for too long, however, as it runs the risk of erosion and washing away of valuable nutrients.
 Black polythene sheeting will protect it in the absence of planting or mulch.